karoldabro/seeder-once/README.md

 # seeder-once
-Run your seeders only once
+Run your larvel seeders only once.

+This package is under development.